-Coronavirus: Delhi reports more than 31,000 cases, Mumbai’s count crosses that of Wuhan in China
+Coronavirus: India’s count crosses 2.76 lakh, toll rises to 7,745

+India’s coronavirus tally rose to 2,76,583 on Wednesday morning after 9,985 cases were reported in 24 hours.
+The toll increased to 7,745 after 274 deaths were reported in a day.
+India is now the fifth most-affected country in the world.

 The number of coronavirus cases in Delhi rose to 31,309 on Tuesday, even as Deputy Chief Minister Manish Sisodia ruled out community transmission of the coronavirus in the Capital.
 However, he warned that the case count could go up to 5.5 lakh by July 31.
 The cases in Maharashtra rose to 90,787 on Tuesday after 2,259 more people tested positive for the infection.
 Mumbai alone has over 50,000 cases now.
-India’s coronavirus tally rose to 2,66,598 and the toll reached 7,466.
-The country is now the fifth most-affected in the world.

 Globally, the coronavirus has infected more than 72.37 lakh people and claimed over 4.11 lakh lives so far, according to the Johns Hopkins University.
 As many as 33.70 lakh people have recovered.